 To select a device for any operation, the I/O instruction must contain an address specifying the device controller address and the device address.
-Both the Model 7260 and the Model 7265 are multidevice controllers; consequently the controller address lies in the range 8{16} through F16, and device addresses in the range 0{16} through E16.
+The Model 7275 is a multidevice controller; consequently, the controller address lies in the range 8{16} through F16, and device addresses in the range 0{16} through F16.
 Note that device address F16 is for the controller and can be used for any I/O instruction intended for the controller alone (SIO, HIO, TIO, and TDV).